Caroline yearns to share with her husband Rob—her struggles with her mother, transitions in friendships, and worries in general. Her...

-The Relationship Pyramid is a model we use for understanding relationships.
+The Relationship Pyramid is a model for understanding relationships.
 The foundation of the pyramid and of any relationship is about needs.

 The needs in a relationship are emotional intimacy and self-esteem.
 Couples need to feel emotionally close to their partners and to feel good about themselves in their relationships.
 From those needs stem patterns, perceptions, affect, and ultimately the language used towards your spouse or partner.

-Relationship Resources utilizes the pyramid and focuses on positives and the future.
-We believe that if couples communicate with each other by applying the skills taught throughout their counseling sessions, they have the potential to not only survive but to thrive as a couple.
+Dr. Rein utilizes the pyramid and focuses on positives and the future.
+He believes that if couples communicate with each other by applying the skills taught throughout their counseling sessions, they have the potential to not only survive but to thrive as a couple.

 About Dr. Richard Rein